Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Robust Audio-Visual Person Encoder

 Audio and visual samples sourced from the same utterance can be highly correlated on speaker-irrelevant features \cite{mun2022} \cite{Nagrani2020}.
 This can limit the learning of distinctive features and instead cause the training to focus on peripheral attributes such as noise or environmental factors.
-To prevent this, we propose a random sampling strategy where audio and visual samples are separately extracted from different utterances from the same speaker and combined into an unsynchronized audio-visual pair before being passed into the network.
+To prevent this, we propose AV-Mixup, an augmentation technique whereby unique audio-visual pairs are recreated using audio and visual samples that are extracted from disjoint utterances from the same speaker.

 Using the AFN for audio-visual fusion, we implemented the above-mentioned developments to form the end-to-end encoder network: `\textbf{R}obust \textbf{E}ncoder for \textbf{P}ersons through Learned Multi-\textbf{TA}sk \textbf{R}epresentations' (REPTAR), shown in Figure \ref{arch}.